SimmonsRitchie/boilerplate_scraper_simple/README.md

 #### Run

-To run in local dev mode, navigate into project folder, add a .env.dev (refer to .env.example for a template) file and
+To run in local dev mode, navigate into project folder, add a .env.dev file (refer to .env.example for a template) and
  run:

     `pipenv run dev`

-To run in local production mode, navigate into project folder, add a .env.dev (refer to .env.example for a template) file and
+To run in local production mode, navigate into project folder, add a .env file (refer to .env.example for a template ) file and run:
- run:

      `pipenv run prod-local`